A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Introduction

-\citet{veale2018fairness} interview \emph{public sector machine learning practitioners} regarding the challenges of incorporating public values into their work. \citet{holstein2018improving} conduct a systematic investigation of \emph{commercial product team}s' challenges and needs in developing fairer ML systems through semi-structured interviews.
-Unlike our work where the primary focus is on \emph{quantifying} lay people's perception of fairness, \citeauthor{holstein2018improving} and \citeauthor{veale2018fairness} study ML practitioners' views toward fairness and provide \emph{qualitative} suggestions and best-practices.
+On the topic of algorithmic fairness, \hha{\citet{grgic2018human} study the criteria along which people perceive the use of certain features as unfair in making recidivism predictions about defendants (e.g., whether using the feature ``family's criminal background'' violates defendants' privacy.)} \citet{veale2018fairness} interview \emph{public sector machine learning practitioners} regarding the challenges of incorporating public values into their work. \citet{holstein2018improving} investigate \emph{commercial product team}s' needs in developing fairer ML through semi-structured interviews. \citet{woodruff2018qualitative} focus on how affected communities feel about algorithmic fairness.
+Unlike our work, in which the primary focus is on \emph{quantifying} people's perceptions of fairness, the above papers provide \emph{qualitative} suggestions and best-practices.

-Several recent papers in human-computer interaction study users' expectations and perceptions of algorithmic fairness. \citet{lee2017algorithmic} investigate people's perceptions of \emph{fair division} algorithms (e.g., those designed to divide rent among tenants) compared to discussion-based group decision-making methods. \citet{woodruff2018qualitative} conduct workshops and interviews with participants belonging to certain marginalized groups (by race or class) in the US to understand their reactions to algorithmic unfairness.

-To our knowledge, no prior work has attempted to \emph{construct} \emph{context-dependent} definitions of fairness utilizing human perception of justice.
-However, two notable articles recently investigate people's attitude towards \emph{existing} mathematical formulations of fairness. \citet{saxena2018fairness} investigate ordinary people's attitude toward three notions of \emph{individual fairness} in the context of \emph{loan decisions}. \citet{srivastava2019mathematical} investigate which of the \emph{existing} mathematical formulations of \emph{group fairness} best captures people's perception of fairness in two different decision-making scenarios.
-We emphasize that unlike our work, they do not attempt to \emph{construct} a \emph{context-dependent} measure of fairness utilizing people's feedback.
+Several recent articles investigate people's attitudes towards \emph{existing} mathematical formulations of fairness. \citet{saxena2019fairness} investigate people's attitude toward three notions of \emph{individual fairness} in the context of \emph{loan decisions}. \citet{srivastava2019mathematical} investigate which of the \emph{existing} group-level formulations of fairness best captures people's perception of fairness. \citet{saha2020human} investigate non-experts' comprehension of demographic parity and the impact of the application scenario on it.
+To our knowledge, no prior work has attempted to \emph{construct} \emph{context-aware} notions of fairness utilizing human perception of fairness for ML.